mavram/mavram.github.io/_posts/2023-10-07-the -physicist-and-the-philosopher.md

 ---
 layout: post
-title: The Right To Sex, by Amia Srinivasan
+title: The Physicist and the Philosopher, by Jimena Canales
 tags: books
 notes-marker: active-with-caret
 ---